NanoComp/meep/doc/docs/Meep_release_notes.md

 <small>20 August 2009</small>

--   Meep's [PML](/PML "wikilink") is now a true PML for arbitrary anisotropic, dispersive, and conducting media.
+-   Meep's [PML](PML.md) is now a true PML for arbitrary anisotropic, dispersive, and conducting media.
 (Now uses a slightly unconventional reformulation of PML described at [ab-initio.mit.edu/meep/pml-meep.pdf](http://ab-initio.mit.edu/meep/pml-meep.pdf))
 -   Fixed bug which caused anisotropic non-diagonal μ to be unstable.
 -   Fix compilation failure with gcc 4.4 due to missing `cstdio` header (thanks to Linran Fan and Bin Shao for the bug reports).
 -   C++ interface: `volume` was renamed to `grid_volume` and `geometric_volume` was renamed to `volume`, to better reflect their respective roles.
 -   Added `accurate-fields-near-cylorigin?` option to have more accurate fields near the *r*=0 origin for large *m* in cylindrical coordinates, at the expense of requiring a smaller Courant factor.
 (Default is `false`, corresponding to behavior in older Meep versions.)
--   In 2d computational cells, added much more efficient support for \(e^{ikz}\) *z*-dependence, enabled by new `special-kz?` input variable (default is `false` since it only works in 2d and is a little subtle for real fields).
+-   In 2d computational cells, added much more efficient support for $e^{ikz}$ *z*-dependence, enabled by new `special-kz?` input variable (default is `false` since it only works in 2d and is a little subtle for real fields).
 -   Includes preliminary new features to aid in computation of optical forces (both classical and quantum Casimir forces); further documentation pending more testing.
 -   Removed obsolete `doc` directory (all documentation is on the website these days).
 -   Small performance improvements in Lorentzian dispersion handling.
 -   Fix `configure` script failure when cross-compiling.
--   Fix compilation failure with [MPICH](/w:MPICH "wikilink").
+-   Fix compilation failure with [MPICH](https://en.wikipedia.org/wiki/MPICH).

 Meep 1.0.3
 ----------